 I believe in the importance of cultivating our connections to the earth and to each other.
-There is great joy and power in understanding where our food comes from, exploring the world with all our senses, and sharing this nourishment with others — generation to generation, neighbor to neighbor, hand to hand.
+There is great joy and power in being mindful of where our food comes from, exploring the world with all our senses, and sharing this nourishment with others — generation to generation, neighbor to neighbor, hand to hand.
 I hope you’ll join me in discovering and celebrating the wonder of nature, culture, and food.

 My interest in nature, culture, and food began at an early age.
 One of the most meaningful experiences of my childhood, and the seed of my commitment to this work, was helping to lead tangerine meditations with Buddhist teacher Thich Nhat Hanh.
 Growing up in his community, I learned to be mindful of my food, seeing in every bite the interconnections between eater, farmer, plant, animal, soil, and sun.

-My parents, too, were important guides as I witnessed their work as healers and nourishers — my father an acupuncturist, gardener, and chef; my mother a teacher, storyteller, poet, and occasional vegan caterer for farm labor leader César Chávez.
+My parents, too, were important guides as I witnessed their work as healers and nourishers — my father an acupuncturist, gardener, and chef; my mother a teacher, storyteller, poet, and occasional cook for farm labor leader César Chávez.
 At the table and on the streets of my hometown in San Antonio, Texas, Mr. Chávez impressed upon me the power of social justice and community organizing.

 As a teenager I became active in the animal rights movement.
 From this, I learned lessons in organizing and communication, but I also discovered what isn’t so helpful: alienating people, polarizing groups, and failing to honor a diversity of viewpoints.
 Small, sustainable steps are often more effective than absolutes.
 I’m still a vegetarian (since age 5!) but I’m probably the least dogmatic one you’ll ever meet.